-The attached proposal to change the name of the existing Center for Biodiversity and Ecosystem Processes to the Center for the Ecology of Infectious Diseases will be an agenda item for the January 15, 2016, Full University Curriculum Committee meeting.
+The attached proposal to change the name of the existing Center for Biodiversity and Ecosystem Processes to the Center for the Ecology of Infectious Diseases was approved at the January 15, 2016, University Curriculum Committee meeting.
+It was forwarded to the February 3, 2016, Executive Committee meeting where it was returned to the University Curriculum Committee for further consideration.
+The proposal will be an agenda item for the February 12, 2016, Full University Curriculum Committee meeting.